Gratitude | The Opposite of Addiction

 Coming up with goals is easy.
 In active addiction, people lose a great deal and can see plenty of things they are hoping to change about their lives.
 But finding things that are going well can feel impossible.
 Even for clients that still have family members in their corner, money in the bank, and a job to return to, it’s very difficult for them to see any of that.
 Addiction has strangled their ability to see that anything is going well.
 Their gratitude muscles have atrophied.

 Addiction puts us into a state of “never enough,” not just with alcohol and drugs, but in all areas of our lives.
 It forces us into seeing the world through a lens of scarcity and competition.
 No matter how abundant our lives may actually be, all we can see are the things that we lack.
-From this perspective, we have to remain ever-vigilant and on-guard to make sure we that we get our hands on what we need.
+From this perspective, we have to remain ever-vigilant and on-guard to make sure that we get our hands on what we need.

 But when we actively participate in recovery, our perspective shifts.
 We cannot help but be grateful.
 As opposed to scarcity, we see the world through the lens of “more than enough.”
-What our clients often learn is that the shift to gratitude that accompanies recovery has less to do with achieving goals then undergoing a change in perspective.
-In active recovery, challenges and setbacks can also become opportunities to deepen connection with one’s community and higher power.
+What our clients often learn is that the shift to gratitude that accompanies recovery has less to do with achieving goals than undergoing a change in perspective.
+In active recovery, challenges and setbacks can also become opportunities to deepen the connection with one’s community and higher power.

 Chores that used to simply be irritating in active addiction, like doing the dishes or taking out the trash, can infuse dignity and self-respect into one’s daily routine.